shekhargulati/git-the-missing-tutorial/README.md

 $ git add stupid.txt
 ```

-To remove a bad file from the Git index, we can use Git `rm` command.
+To remove such a file from the Git index, we can use Git `rm` command.

 ```bash
 $ git rm -f stupid.txt